 Make Every Payment on Time, Always

 One of the best ways to improve your credit score is to make on-time payments on your credit cards or other forms of debt.
-Payment history is the largest factor that makes up your credit score, and so it is important to be responsible with your debt and to stay on top of your payments.
+Payment history is the largest factor that makes up your credit score per MyFICO (see the chart to the right), and so it is important to be responsible with your debt and to stay on top of your payments.

 If you are unable to make on-time payments for any reason, contact your lender and find a solution, potentially saving you from any credit score stress later on.